Instructor Name: Courtney Dillard

 Instructor Name: Alissa Leavitt

-Health Professionals as Agents of Change
+Pathways to Health Equity (Formerly called Health Professionals as Agents of Change)

 Instructor Name: David Hall